 Chop your spring onions (or shallots) and bell peppers in big pieces.

 Stir fry your veggies with the coconut and the yellow curry paste in a large saucepan.

 Stir in the coconut milk and all the spices.

-Add the red lentils along with 4 cups of water, stir twice during the 10 minutes.
+Add the red lentils and 4 cups of water, and stir twice during the 10 minutes.
 Watch out closely as the red lentils are super delicate and can get mushy in minutes.

 4 Tips to make a perfect curry

 The Spiciness: If you want to make it spicier, add ½ tablespoon of curry paste and try again.
 Curry paste is full of flavor so go easy on it.
 The good thing is that it is easily adjustable.
 You can also boost the spiciness by adding extra fresh ginger or powder.
 Also, if you don't have the Yellow Curry Paste but have a Green or Red one, give it a try.
 Yellow curry has a milder flavor, so make sure you start with less paste and adjust later.

 The Creaminess: I like to keep the calorie count low, so the suggested amount of coconut milk here is half of a regular-sized can.
 If you want it creamier and with a more robust coconut flavor, you can double the amount (use the whole can).